PatrickJS/ngExam/README.md

 * What are the pros and cons of each design?
 * What are some anti patterns developers tend to fall into while using angular?
 * What are the problems currently facing angular1?
-* Explain how Angular2 is solving all of the problems from 1.x
+* Explain how Angular 2 is solving all of the problems from 1.x
+* Demonstrate a few ways to migrate an Angular 1 app to Angular 2

 ## TODO
 * Include multiple answers for each question